musicjs/beautiful-piano/README.md

 		- `endKey` - A string, key where the piano should end, `A-H`
 		- `endOctave` - An integer on which octave the piano should end, min: 0, max: 10
 	- `namesMode` - A string, either `sharp` or `flat` when names for the black keys are shown
+	- `nameOctaves` - A boolean, `false` means octave names will not be printed on the keyboard.
 	- `lang` - A string, either `en` or `de` to swap __H__ and __B__
 	- `notation` - A string, either `scientific` or `helmholz` will be used for octave notation
+	- `onKeyClick` - A callback function
+	- `onKeyDown` - A callback function
+	- `onKeyUp` - A callback function

 ### Selectors